Both February and March represent an excellent time to take your loved ones to these places in Romania to visit. And we’ll tell you why.

 Maramures is one of the most picturesque places in Romania – it’s where the purity of nature meets the spectacular architecture of the old houses and where the locals have kept their traditions for decades.

-One of the most wonderful aspects about Maramures is that once spring starts to roll in, you’ll feel as if you’re in a fairytale.
+One of the most wonderful aspects of Maramures is that once spring starts to roll in, you’ll feel as if you’re in a fairytale.

 The region is well-known for its beautiful wooden churches you can admire, which are actually part of the UNESCO Heritage.